The Lennon Sisters: Early life

-The Lennon Sisters were born into a family of twelve children (seven sisters and five brothers), all born in Los Angeles, California in the United states.
-Their youngest sister, Mary Frances, died in 1954 when she was 16 months old after wandering into the street from the front lawn and being struck by a car.
-Their parents married in early 1939.
-Their father, William Herbert Lennon (1915–1969), worked as a milkman for many years before getting a job at a local golf course.
-Their mother, Isabelle Emily "Sis" (1919–2005), remained at home to care for the needs of her very large family.
-Sis was the daughter of Reina Ysabella Alvarez Denning and Danforth Denning.
-Their ancestry was a mixture of Mexican, Spanish, German, and Irish.
-Isabelle's maternal grandfather, Pablo Alvarez (1857–1905), was born in Santa Ana, California, and her maternal grandmother, Margarita Camacho (1864–1938), was from Wilmington, California.
-Pablo's great-great-great-grandfather, Bernardo Salgado De Oliberos, was born in San Andrés, Spain.
+The Lennon Sisters were members of a family of twelve children, seven girls and five boys.
+All of the Lennon children were born in Los Angeles, California.
+A younger sister, Mary Frances, died in 1954 at 16 months old after wandering into the street from the front lawn and being struck by a car.
+Parents William Herbert Lennon and Isabelle Emily "Sis" Denning married in early 1939.
+William Lennon worked as a milkman for many years before getting a job at a local golf course.
+Isabelle Lennon was a housewife, remaining at home to care for the needs of her family.
+The daughter of Reina Ysabella Alvarez Denning and Danforth Denning, Isabelle Lennon's ancestry was a mixture of Mexican, Spanish, German, and Irish.
+Her maternal grandfather, Pablo Alvarez, was born in Santa Ana, California, and her maternal grandmother, Margarita Camacho, hailed from Wilmington, California.
+Pablo Alvarez's great-great-great-grandfather, Bernardo Salgado De Oliberos, was born in San Andrés, Spain.
+William Lennon died in 1969; Isabelle Lennon died in 2005.

-During their formative years, the family, which included two parents, eleven children, and one grandmother, lived in Venice, California, in a modest two-bedroom home at 1926 Penmar Ave and later at 1106 Garfield Ave.
-They were and are devout Roman Catholics and attended the Church of St. Mark, which is part of the Los Angeles Archdiocese.
-Most or all of the children attended Catholic school.
-Throughout the Lennon Sisters' career, their faith has had a major influence in both their lives and their careers.
-Many of their songs are either hymns or of a religious or spiritual nature.
+During the sisters' formative years, the family, including one grandmother, lived in Venice, California.
+Their modest two-bedroom home was located at 1926 Penmar Avenue in Venice.
+The family later moved to a larger home located at 1106 Garfield Avenue, also in Venice.
+Devout Roman Catholics, the Lennon family attended the Church of St. Mark, part of the Los Angeles Archdiocese and the Lennon children attended Catholic school.
+Throughout their career, the sisters credited their religious faith as having a major influence in both their lives.
+Many of their songs have been either hymns or of a religious nature.